[main]Notes on TeXmacs

 Scheme

-Press ⇧Return and type or paste the graphics command; in this note let us copy the same commands that generate the drawing in the previous note, wrapping everything in a begin form as we already said:
+Press Shift+Return and type or paste the graphics command; in this note let us copy the same commands that generate the drawing in the previous note, wrapping everything in a begin form as we already said:

 Scheme